Chapter 6

 resources to bring this about.
 Everything else in your life is

-such as happiness, or abundance, or a life without difficulties.
+life, such as happiness, or abundance, or a life without

-If these other things are your goals in life, whenever you don't
+difficulties.
+If these other things are your goals in life,

-reach these other goals, it can be frustrating and confusing.
+whenever you don't reach these other goals, it can be

-the image of Jesus (being sanctified).
-It only puts you into a
+into the image of Jesus (being sanctified).
+It only puts you

-legal position for God to take you on your journey of being
+into a legal position for God to take you on your journey of

 God Is Very Personal With You